Assault Family Violence Charge?

 The prosecution may be forced to drop an assault charge if the alleged victim changes their mind and refuses to work them.
 A criminal defense attorney can present arguments before the trial date which may persuade them to do so.

 Do not fight the prosecution alone.
-Hiring a criminal defense lawyer to stand by your side is the only way to beat these tactics and protect your freedom.
+Hiring a top assault defense lawyer like Gregg Gallian to stand by your side is the only way to beat these tactics and protect your freedom.
 Having a reputable and bold lawyer on your side is the first step to combating the tactics used by the prosecution.

 Texas is known for its strict legal system, especially regarding violent crimes, including any form of assault.
 A defendant without legal representation is at the hands of the prosecution and they will press for maximum penalties.
 Hiring a criminal defense attorney is the best way to demonstrate that you are serious about beating these charges.